thanksmister/android-mqtt-alarm-panel/README.md

 - Configure the [MQTT service](https://home-assistant.io/components/mqtt/) note thr broker address and username/password if applicable.
 - Add the [MQTT Alarm Control Panel](https://home-assistant.io/components/alarm_control_panel.manual_mqtt/) to your configuraiton with the default settings for now.
 - Add any sensors (like Zwave door sensors or sirens) and configure automations to trigger the alarm.

-## Installation

-You can clone the repository and compile the APK using Andoid Studio, then side load the APK file onto your device.
-You can also side load the built APK from from the [release section](https://github.com/thanksmister/android-mqtt-alarm-panel/releases) or just install the application from the [Google Play Store](https://play.google.com/store/apps/details?id=com.thanksmister.iot.mqtt.alarmpanel).

 ## Alarm Setup